 Unless you plan on moving to another place, consider checking which type of homes in your local real estate market fit your budget and track their prices and availability.
 Also, check if buying or renting will be more appropriate.

 Good real estate agents know their local real estate market very well.
 They can provide a lot of information and guidance that can help you make a good decision.

 Quick Questions to Ask Yourself

 - How much can I afford?
-You can get a mortgage pre-approved for you to know how much loan you can get.
+You can get a mortgage pre-approved, so that you know how large of a loan you can get.
 It can provide you with a more specific expectation on how much you can afford.
 You can also consider some assistance options like down payment assistance or first-time homebuyer programs.

 - How long do I plan on staying?
-Moving to a new house can be time-consuming and expensive especially if you haven’t built equity in your home.
-If you move out before living there for about 2 years, you can be subjected to capital gains taxes.
+Moving to a new house can be time-consuming and expensive, especially if you haven’t built up equity in your home.
+If you move out before living there for around two years, you can be subjected to capital gains taxes.
 If you think there’s no guarantee that you’ll stay on your current property for 2 to 5 years, then reassess buying a new home.

 - Do I have the means to renovate?
 Figure out which renovations should be done first.
-Consider your budget, your availability and the timeline you’d like them to be completed.
-If there are certain renovations that affect your health and safety like molds or structural issues, then these should be done urgently.
+Consider your budget, your availability, and the timeline you’d like them to be completed.
+If there are certain renovations that affect your health and safety like molds or structural issues, then these should be done immediately.